pollen-metrology/docker-phabricator-cluster/README.md

     --env PHABRICATOR_VCS_USER=vcs-user \
     --env PHABRICATOR_REPOSITORY_PATH=/repos \
     -v /host/repo/path:/repos \
-    redpointgames/phabricator
+    pollenm/phabricator
 ```

 Alternatively you can launch this image with Docker Compose.
-Refer to [Using Docker Compose](https://github.com/RedpointGames/phabricator/blob/master/DOCKER-COMPOSE.md) for more information.

-**NOTICE:** This repository has been recently moved to `RedpointGames/phabricator` and the Docker image to use is now `redpointgames/phabricator`.  `hachque/phabricator` will be kept in sync with `redpointgames/phabricator` for the foreseeable future, so you don't need to update your configuration immediately.
+To run a standalone Phabricator stack, you can custom and use the docker-compose.yml.standalone script.
+It contains information in its header.

 ## Configuration